Culture Circle — Building Trust in India's Sneaker Resale Market

 • Most importantly make the checkout flow simple and trustworthy

 I grounded the product in behavioral patterns from the sneaker resale ecosystem.
-These insights became non-negotiable design principles.

 • Analysis of Indian resellers on Instagram, WhatsApp, and web